jcbendernh/MX-Chip-with-Dynamics-365-Connected-Field-Service/README.md

 14. Just as before, we need to stop the Stream Analytics job in order to modify the query.
 From the overview blade of the Stream Analytics job, click the <b>Stop</b> button at the top.
 15. Once stopped, click on the <b>Query</b> blade to open the Query window.
 Highlight all text in the window and delete.
 Copy the contents from the <b>IoTStream to PowerBISQL with Custom MX Chip Name</b> SQL script into the Query Editor window and click <b>Save</b>.
 16. Once the query has saved, go back to the <b>Overview</b> blade and click <b>Start</b>.
-17. You should now see the data in the Azure SQL database and the Power BI Report Template for Connected Field Service that uses that database as a source.
+17. You should now see the data in the Azure SQL database and the <a href="https://www.microsoft.com/en-us/download/details.aspx?id=54298" target="_blank">Power BI Report Template for Connected Field Service</a> that uses that database as a source.

 Now that we have configured data to flow from the device to Dynamics 365.
 Let’s look how we can send a signal back to the device from Dynamics 365.
 With the MX Chip IoT Central Firmware, there are a few out of the box methods that we can call on the device.
 For this example I am highlighting the following….